kdaysal/chat/README.md

 * Data is able to be stored online and offline.

+## Technologies Used

+* React Native
+* Expo Go - for simulation/runtime environment
+* Expo CLI - for development / running the server
+* ImagePickerAPI
+    * launchImageLibraryAsync - to open up the device's media library and let the user choose a file
+    * launchCameraAsync - to open up the device's camera and allow the user to take a photo (in realtime)

 ## User Stories

 * As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my